-Level 1 Centers will often expand these offerings to offer specialized services, such as hybrid operating rooms, interventional suites, and other technology-enabled procedure rooms.
-While not required for Level 1 status, specialized procedure areas are indicative of a larger investment in ECLS care and associated service lines.
+Level 3 Centers can expand these offerings to specialized services, such as hybrid operating rooms, interventional suites, and other technology-enabled procedure rooms.
+While not required, specialized procedure areas are indicative of a larger investment in ECLS care and associated service lines.

-General operational services should remain open 24 hours, 7 days a week, 365 days a year at any Level 1 Center.
+General operational services should remain open 24 hours, 7 days a week, 365 days a year at any Level 3 Center.
 This includes immediate access to blood gas testing, blood bank services, and laboratory services as indicated.
 Imaging may comprise both point-of-care services such as ultrasound, or advanced imaging, including CAT scans and similar.
-At a Level 1 Center, there should be minimal-to-no delay for any general hospital service that is required for an ECLS patient.
+At a Level 3 Center, there should be minimal-to-no delay for any general hospital service that is required for an ECLS patient.